joseantonio002/air_transport_statistics_Canary_Islands/log.md

 I give up with airflow, i cant get it to work and I want to finish this project already so I can move on.
 I'll do a simple cron job.
 For tomorrow delete all related to airflow and create the cron job

+## 05/10/2025

+Okay I dont give up:
+1º) Try mounting volumes see if it works
+2º) Install airflow via pip so everything executes locally

+I think I can get it to work, but it would have been easier if I just installed it with pip so it executed locally